awsdocs/amazon-connect-admin-guide/doc_source/voiceid-fraudster-watchlist.md

 # Create and edit a fraudster watchlist<a name="voiceid-fraudster-watchlist"></a>

-To create and edit a fraudster watchlist, invoke the [StartFraudsterRegistrationJob](https://docs.aws.amazon.com/voiceid/latest/APIReference/API_StartFraudsterRegistrationJob.html) API for batch enrollment of fraudsters\.
+To create and edit a fraudster watchlist, invoke the [StartFraudsterRegistrationJob](https://docs.aws.amazon.com/voiceid/latest/APIReference/API_StartFraudsterRegistrationJob.html) API for batch registration of fraudsters\.

 To add speakers the fraudster watchlist programmatically, pass the following data to the API: